Jeyloh/oslomet-amplify-workshop/README.md

 Configurations

 ```
+ ?
 Do you want to use the default authentication and security configuration?
- *Default configuration*
+ > Default configuration
+ ?
 How do you want users to be able to sign in?
- *Username*
+ > Username
+ ?
 Do you want to configure advanced settings?
- *No, I am done.*
+ > No, I am done.
 ```

 For configurations, give it a name, choose `Default configuration`, `Email` and `No` to advanced settings.